SEED (Singular Exceptional Endeavors of Discovery) Awards

-Potential SEED applicants begin the submission process by completing the online eligibility quiz.
+Potential SEED applicants begin the submission process by completing the online eligibility quiz (the link is available on December 1, 2017).
 If eligible, applicants gain access to a web page containing the SEED proposal application form and instructions for electronic submission.
 Submissions must conform to guidelines and directions, and be endorsed by the applicant’s home institution.
-SEED proposals are due March 1, 2017 and awards will be announced not later than November 2017.
+SEED proposals are due March 1, 2018 and awards will be announced not later than August 2018.

 Evaluation and Award Approval